Rewatch-Review: Boston Legal S03E02 – New Kids on the Block (megalomania) – Our new series of articles has started

 The main characters of the 101-episode series are attorney Alan Shore (played by James Spader) and law firm namesake Denny Crane (played by William Shatner).
 Both are best friends, but also regularly clash because the characters – apart from their fondness for women and slumber parties – are fundamentally different.
 Since the successful law firm name partner, who seems to be past his prime, is also a gun nut, a staunch Republican and has racist views here and there.
 On the other hand, the equally successful lawyer Alan Shore, who is currently in the prime of his career, sometimes appears cheeky and provocative, refuses weapons and appears as a Democrat.
 At the end of almost every episode, the two are sitting on the office balcony, smoking a cigar, drinking a glass of whiskey and reflecting on the day’s experiences and often on current political and social events in the real world.

-The show ran for five seasons from 2004 to 2008, and after a 17-episode premiere season, there was a lush, 27-episode second season.
+The show ran for five seasons from 2004 to 2008, and following a 17-episode premiere season, there was a lush, 27-episode second season.
 Season 3 saw a change in the staff of the series – minor characters were repeatedly exchanged and replaced by new ones.
 Only Alan Shore and Denny Crane always stayed.

 New Kids on the Block: Episode 2 of Season 3